home-assistant/developers.home-assistant/blog/2024-09-23-constants-media-player-deprecation.md

 authorURL: https://github.com/gjohansson-ST
 authorImageURL: https://avatars.githubusercontent.com/u/62932417?v=4
 authorTwitter: GJohansson
-title: "Deprecating constants for Media player"
+title: "Deprecating constants for Media Player"
 ---

 As of Home Assistant Core 2022.5, the feature flag constants used in `MediaPlayerEntity` were deprecated and replaced by the `MediaPlayerEntityFeature` enum.
 Later, in 2022.10, the repeat mode, media type, and media class constants were deprecated and replaced by `RepeatMode`, `MediaType`, and `MediaClass`, respectively.